 This worm is especially relevant to F-Secure as around 15:00 GMT on 11th of October, 2001, hundreds of emails infected with Nimda.A was sent to various addresses around the world.
 These emails looked like they were sent by "email@example.com" (do note that F-Secure used to be called datafellows.com; company name and domain was changed in early 2000).
 Mr. Mikko Hypponen is our Manager of Anti-Virus Research.
 He naturally had nothing to do with this incident.

 These emails were apparently sent from an infected machine located somewhere in Canada.
 For more information about the worm's spread, see https://www.f-secure.com/news/2001/news_2001091900.htm.

 The actual lifecycle of Nimda can be split to four parts:

-Nimda locates e-mail addresses via MAPI from your e-mail client as well as searching local HTML files for additional addresses.
-Then it sends one e-mail to each address.
+2) Mass mailer Nimda locates email addresses via MAPI from your email client as well as searching local HTML files for additional addresses.
+Then it sends one email to each address.
 These mails contain an attachment called README.EXE, which might be executed automatically on some systems.

 First, it should be noted that the worm behaves differently when started from files with different file names and with different command lines.

 Starting on a server: